Towards $A + B$ theory in conifold transitions for Calabi-Yau threefolds: From to

-Because of this lemma, we will sometimes \emph{abuse the notation and identify $[\mathfrak{M}(\tilde{Y}, D; \tilde{\gamma})]^{\virt}$ with $[\overline{M}(Y, \gamma)]^{\virt}$}.
+Because of this lemma, we will sometimes \emph{abuse the notation and identify $[\mathfrak{M}(\tilde{Y}, E; \tilde{\gamma})]^{\virt}$ with $[\overline{M}(Y, \gamma)]^{\virt}$}.

-\begin{lemma} In the case of complex degeneration in \S\ref{s:3.1}, images of $\Phi_{\tilde{\gamma}}$ for different $\tilde{\gamma}$ are disjoint from each other. \end{lemma}
+\begin{lemma} In the case of complex degeneration $X \rightsquigarrow \tilde{Y} \cup_E Q$ in \S\ref{s:3.1}, images of $\Phi_{\tilde{\gamma}}$ for different $\tilde{\gamma}$ are disjoint from each other. \end{lemma}

-\begin{proof} This follows from Li's study of the corresponding moduli stacks.
+\begin{proof} This follows from Li's study on the related moduli stacks.
 In this special case of $\rho=0$, for any element in $\mathfrak{M}(W_0, \Gamma)$ there is only one way to split it into two "relative maps" (with one of them being empty).
 We note that this is not true in general, when there are more than one way of splitting of the maps to the central fiber. \end{proof}